aptos-labs/developer-docs/docs/reference/glossary.md

 ### Blocks

+- On Aptos, blocks are a batch of [transactions](#transaction) committed at the same time.
-- Batches of [transactions](#transaction) also called “height” in blockchain literature.
+- Block number is analogous to “block height” in blockchain literature.
+- Transactions are referenced by ledger version rather than by block.

 ### Byzantine (Validator)